Jaludex/TICK-TACK-TOE-FROM-BROKE-STUDENT/README.md

 ## Features
 Well...
 You can play Tick Tack Toe.
 Also, there are modes to play against the cpu or against a friend.

+## Running
+- Windows: Just download the .exe file in the latest release
+- Linux: Download the latest linux release, go to the folder where it downloaded\
+      In terminal: "chmod +x TTT*"\
+      Then run: "./TTT*"\
+  Im learning AppImage to make other projects, but this is enought here i think.
+Anyways when i managed to make it work, im gonna add an AppImage to the release

 ## Compiling
 Clone and 'make' on terminal, that should work on any system i think.